lemaslab/lemaslab.github.io/_posts/2020-05-03-add-new-people.md

 BEACH Project.
 ```

 If you don't have information, just leave it blank.
 The avatar will bring photo from images/people folder and display it on people page.
 You can also add photo in your own personal page the same way your add photo in blog post.
-To make sure that your picture doesn't distort when upload to the webpage, the size requirement is length:width=1:1.618
+In order to make sure that your picture is not distorted when upload to the webpage, the size requirement is length:width=1:1.618

-For position, you can choose position from 4 choices including `gradstudent`, `underGradStudent`, `researchCoordinator`, or `alumni`.
+For position, you can choose position from 4 choices including `gradstudent`, `underGradStudent`, `researchCoordinator`, or `pi`.
 It will put you in section that you choose.
+If you are an alumni, or editing the people page and notice lab members that have graduated, please change the position title to `alumni` and the "Where they went section."
+To check on this information, please search the person on LinkedIn or email them.

 #### How to add new publications